 If people are travelling, make sure there is enough space for them to rest and recover from the journey before launching straight in to an important meeting.
 Look at multi-skilling (either through formal training or informal job shadowing), so that colleagues can help each other out when the going gets tough.
 Consider the balance of tasks you are asking people to do as well.

 People will soon burn out if you put them through one highly challenging, deadline-driven task after another.
 Provide some variety so that they can occasionally do less stressful, maybe more creative tasks, in between.

 Stress often arises in the workplace because people are being pulled in all directions—working on too many things at the same time.
 They’re busy doing loads of ‘stuff’, but it’s not necessarily the right stuff.
 The job list gets longer and longer, the pressure builds and before too long people are feeling they can’t cope.

 Make sure you sit down with your team on a regular basis to clarify goals and priorities.
+The best HR software offer performance management which will allow you to develop and review goals.
 If people are crystal clear about what they are expected to achieve, and by when, it makes it easier for them to focus and push back on tasks which they are under pressure to complete, but which may be less critical.
 Make sure that if you are setting people tough targets, you are also equipping them with the support and resources they need to do the job.

 5. Make it safe to talk about stress

 People are often reluctant to speak up when they are feeling under stress.
 They are worried that it will make them appear weak and incapable and could affect their career prospects longer term.
 But brushing issues under the carpet or bottling up feelings of stress and anxiety will just exacerbate the problem.